leonardoce/leonardoce-jekill/_drafts/iliad-framework-lesson-five.markdown

 The `state` parameter, as you may see, doesn't change between action invokations.
-Its role is managing multiple windows for the same session, ex when you have multiple tabs opened for the same session.
+Its role is managing multiple windows for the same session, for example when you have multiple tabs opened for the same session.
+When you have multiple tabs opened for the same session every tab has a different value for the `state` parameter.